Chocolate Covered Caramel Graham Crackers

 Preheat oven to 400°

-2. In a medium saucepan, combine butter and sugar, stirring constantly, over medium heat, until sugar is melted.
+2. In a medium saucepan, combine the butter and sugar over medium heat, stirring constantly, until the sugar has melted.

-3. Raise heat slightly, to bring mixture to a boil.
-Boil vigorously for 3 minutes, without stirringshaking the pan occasionally is okay.
-The original directions said to “stir constantly” but I have found this to make a grainy caramel layer, so I don’t.
+3. Raise the heat slightly to bring the mixture to a boil.
+Boil vigorously for 3 minutes, without stirring—shaking the pan occasionally is okay.
+The original directions said to “stir constantly”, but I have found this to make a grainy caramel layer, so I don’t.

-6. Remove tray from oven and sprinkled chopped chocolate evenly over top.
-Let chocolate just sit on top of caramel for 5 minutes.
+7. Remove the tray from the oven and sprinkle the chopped chocolate evenly over the top.
+Let the chocolate just sit on top of the caramel for 5 minutes.

-8. Let tray sit until chocolate has hardened.
-This make take a few hours.
+9. Let the tray sit until the chocolate has hardened—this may take a few hours.
 To speed things up, put the tray in the refrigerator for about 15-20 minutes.

-9. When chocolate is set, break bars into uneven pieces.
+10. When chocolate is set, break bars into uneven pieces, OR chop into neat squares!
+It’s up to you.
 Sneak a piece or two.
-Serve or cover and hide in refrigerator until needed 🙂
+Serve or cover and hide in refrigerator or freezer until needed 🙂

 Thanks for stopping by my kitchen today!

-3 thoughts on “Chocolate Covered Graham Crackers (with Caramel!)
+3 thoughts on “Chocolate Covered Caramel Graham Crackers

 Leave a Reply